ghapsara/guruhhapsara.dev/src/content/2021-10-23-sanctifying-secrets-pt-2/index.md

 Vault has a commendable feature called secret engine which lets us to outsource the complexity of integrating secret management with existing systems such as database, PKIs, KMS, etc. This cool technology is well document [here](https://www.vaultproject.io/docs/secrets.).

-In this post, we will dig in an extension of vault secret engine to azure cloud which interlaces vault and azure dynamic service principals.
+In this post, we will explore an vault secret engine for azure which interlaces vault and azure dynamic service principals.
 What we're doing is essentially letting vault to create, retain, and destroy dynamic service principals which extends azure identity service upon which roles or identities are authorized in particular machines.

 The reason why I'm not saying it azure virtual machines is because we can also have this integration in azure kubernetes service which is super dope.

 ## Assembling the machinery

 First off, we need to enable vault azure backend.
 I'm not going to talk about how to set this up, this vault documentation [here](https://www.vaultproject.io/docs/secrets/azure#setup) clearly describes how to do it.
-We will dive in to how vault azure secret engine work and how to configure them instead.
+We will dive right in how vault azure secret engine work and how to configure them instead.

 Let's jump straight to create a user-assigned managed identity which allows us to authenticate machines making calls to azure active directory api.
 In short, this is what allows machines to perform logins to vault.
 Virtual machines use JWTs which can be obtained by requesting azure metadata server for login.
 A further detail is described in this [azure docs](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/how-to-use-vm-token).